r7uaz0n/jekyll-now/_posts/2017-4-29-day-twenty-two.md

 - review socket.io class project
 - catch up on past h/w and other stuff
 - Just picked up this book.
-[Make:  Getting Started with p5.js](https://p5js.org/books/) I am thinking of documenting the results of the tutorial exercises here for the sake of practice.
+[Make:  Getting Started with p5.js](https://p5js.org/books/) I am thinking of documenting the results of the tutorial exercises here for the sake of practice even just basic stuff.

 # Perseverance is key!